View these 8 ways to encourage your employees

 Hand-in-hand with the need to create boundaries and not stress about taking on too much work is your managerial role that focuses on work results, not hours worked.
 Some people can get more done in a concentrated hour than others can get done in half a day.

 Some employees need to work regular hours because they’re on call to customers.
-But if your team doesn’t need to be available to respond during specific hours, consider giving them some flexibility in the hours and time frame they spend at their desk, as long as their results what your team needs to accomplish.
+But if your team doesn’t need to be available to respond during specific hours, consider giving them some flexibility in the hours and time frame they spend at their desk, as long as they accomplish their tasks and projects.

 4. Communicate often